-It comes as no surprise that the medical industry is becoming digitized with every passing day.
+It comes as no surprise that the medical industry is becoming digitized every day.
 Thanks to all the new CPT updates, ICD codes, and other coding trends that are making a way to revolutionize the entire realm.
-EMR/EHR coding has also transformed the way patients records are collected, recorded, and processed.
+EMR/EHR coding has also transformed the way patient records are collected, recorded, and processed.

-When it comes to EMR/EHR coding, the size of the entire market will grow at a CAGR of 10.9% and increase from USD 70 billion to USD 120 billion, by the end of 2023.
-As a part of Health HITECT Act of 2009, the federal government has also allocated $25.9 billion for encouraging the certified providers.
+When it comes to EMR/EHR coding, the size of the entire market will grow at a CAGR (Compound Annual Groth Rate) of 10.9% and increase from $70 billion to $120 billion, by the end of 2023.
+As a part of the Health HITECH Act of 2009, the federal government has also allocated $25.9 billion for encouraging certified providers.

 Considering these statistics, you should not be holding back from adopting EMR/EHR coding system at your facility.

 Don’t know where to start?
 Read all the essential details in this post.

 Some of the must follow protocols for an EMR/EHR Coding system include Current Procedural Terminology (CPT) codes, ICD-9/ICD-10 codes, and the Health and Care Professionals Council (HCPC) standards.

 Make sure you leverage electronic medical and health records in compliance with all the industry’s regulations.

 Must-Have Smooth Interface and Integrations

 While you plan to implement Electronic Medical Records solution, consider the two most common points of integration including-